acostauribe/TANGL/README.md

 **2. Principal Component Analysis (PCA)**

 For PCA, we used the subset of unrelated samples and performed LD-pruning using PLINK to exclude variants with an r2 value of greater than 0.2 with any other SNP within a 50-SNP sliding window, advancing by 10 SNPs each time.
-Then, we performed a PCA using the smartpca package from EIGENSOFT(v7.2.1) [https://github.com/DReichLab/EIG/archive/v7.2.1.tar.gz] We performed 3 outlier removal iterations (numoutlieriter: 3) and flag “altnormstyle: NO” to match EIGENSTRAT normalization formulas. you can open the script ``PCA_with_MAF_restrictions.sh`` in any text editor and set the minor allele frequency (MAF) thresholds you want for your analyses.
+Then, we performed a PCA using the smartpca package from EIGENSOFT(v7.2.1) [https://github.com/DReichLab/EIG/archive/v7.2.1.tar.gz].
+You can open the script ``PCA_with_MAF_restrictions.sh`` in any text editor and set the minor allele frequency (MAF) thresholds you want for your analyses.
   ```
   chmod u+x PCA_with_MAF_restrictions.sh
   ```